-ARTICLE V Amount of 9% HTC for 2020
+ARTICLE V Amount of 9% HTC for 2021

 The maximum amount of 9% HTC that may be allocated by the Board in any calendar year will be determined in accordance with Section 42 and the Act.
-For 2020, the Board is authorized to allocate approximately \$1,453,890 of 9% HTC for Minneapolis and \$901,241 of 9% HTC for Saint Paul.
+The available amount of 9% HTC for each City will be announced as part of the RFP.

-ARTICLE VI Application Process
+ARTICLE VI Application Process - 9%